Give your Logistics Network The Attention That It Deserves

 Experience changes:

-• Which costs matter the most
+• Which processes require the most improvement

 • Whether an exception is a quick fix or a complicated problem